 First, he looked at the meter for a few minutes, to check we didn’t have a water leak.
 We don’t, phew!

 Steps To Check To Save Water

 He took me through a booklet about how we use water, and checked our downstairs toilet had a dual flush.
 It does, so all good.
 I asked him about those balloon things you can get to go into the cistern, but he said they are really more for old toilets, and not needed if you have a dual flush.
 Good to know.
-I checked on their website and you can get them for free if you have an old skool loo.

 The Water Saving Kit

 There’s a garden kit, a CD-ROM kids’ game, trigger attachment for the hose, shower timer, leaflet full of water-saving tips, and an inflatable game that sticks to the base of the bath and displaces the water, meaning you use less when you bathe your kids.

 Inside the garden kit were herb seeds, a guide to drought-tolerant plants from the Royal Horticultural Society, some Swell Gel, a Rain Mat and some info about water in your garden.
 My husband is the gardener in our family, so he will no doubt be putting these to good use.

 Next, we went to the bathroom and the blue plastic shoe covers came out.
 (The kind they make you wear over your shoes if you’re wearing heels, at National Trust properties sometimes, mmm.)
 This was so he could stand in the shower and add a little Shower Flow Regulator to the main overhead shower.
 This cuts water and energy consumption by reducing the flow to 7.6 litres per minute.
 It still feels the same though.
 Clever stuff.
 He also swapped our detachable shower head for a new one that does the same.
 It somehow sucks in air and mixes it with the water, so it feels as powerful, but uses less water.